 Fibonacci on the CMT Exam

-Fibonacci analysis is a key component of CMT Level 2 (15% weight under Fibonacci & Cycles).
-It also appears on Level 3 in integrated analysis scenarios.
+Fibonacci analysis is part of the official Classical Techniques domain for CMT Level II.
+It also appears on Level III in integrated analysis scenarios.

 For the full Level 2 curriculum, see the CMT exam guide.